You Are Doing Split-Squats Incorrectly You Terrible Human 2.0

 With all this being said most movement problems are fixed with a reinforcement of good technique and the right coaching cues which I will hopefully provide below!

-Feet at a distance apart that allows the trailing leg to be near vertical at the top of the movement
+Feet at a distance apart allowing the trailing thigh to be near vertical at the top of the movement

 At the bottom of the movement shin and torso angle should be similar